 Mont Brouillard The summit is named after the French for ‘mountain of mist’.
 It was first climbed in 1906 by Karl Blodig, Oscar Eckensteinand and Alexis Brocherel.
-The peak is located on the Italian side of Mont Blanc and forms on Read more Tour du Mont Blanc - Budget Trek
+The peak is located on the Italian side of Mont Blanc and forms one of the many steep and rocky ridges that lead to the summit.
+The climbing routes on the Courmayeur side of Mont Blanc are far more technical than on the Chamonix side.
+Mont Brouil Read more Tour du Mont Blanc - Budget Trek

 Mont Blanc du Tacul Mont Blanc du Tacul forms part of the ‘three monts’ route to the summit of Mont Blanc.
 It is easily accessed from the top of the Aiguille du Midi cable car, hence its popularity.
 There are many mountaineering Read more Tour du Mont Blanc - Budget Trek